HPInc/Azure_Deployments/terraform-deployments/docs/README-azure-cas-mgr-load-balancer-one-ip-lb.md

 }
 ```

-### 7. Adding Workstations in CAS Manager
+### 7. Adding Workstations in Anyware Manager

-To connect to workstations, the authorized users must be added to the machines, done through the CAS Manager GUI.
+To connect to workstations, the authorized users must be added to the machines, done through the Anyware Manager GUI.

-Determine the public IP address of CAS Manager Virtual Machine.
+Determine the public IP address of Anyware Manager Virtual Machine.
 This can be done by multiple methods including
 - Through the output variables of a successful deployment
 - Under the newly created resource group, opening the resource containing `cas-mgr-public-ip`, and inspecting the "IP address" field in the overview